Create high quality UGC - Try Showcase for free

 Second, push notifications are an affordable and efficient way to communicate with your customers.
 Businesses across industries are feeling the effects of rising inflation and it’s likely to impact your marketing budget, too.
 You’ve paid for the app.
 Notifications are free icing on the cake.

 Third, notifications also help build brand loyalty to boost sales.
-By sending timely and relevant messages to your customers, you stay connected to them and increase engagement.
+By sending timely and relevant messages using right business text messaging software to your customers, you stay connected to them and increase engagement.
 This means increased retention, improved customer experience, and more revenue.

 But does your brand need mobile alerts?
 Some brands grow more quickly than others and will enjoy notifications.
 For example, a business with a large following that has to maintain customer interest may want to use them.